toyota-connected/ivi-homescreen/README.md

 -DBUILD_BACKEND_WAYLAND_EGL=OFF -DBUILD_BACKEND_WAYLAND_VULKAN=ON
 ```

+Running Vulkan requires an engine version that supports Vulkan.
+Stable does not yet support Vulkan.

 # Bundle File Override Logic

 If an override file is not present, it gets loaded from default location.